HeshengChomsky/RTCode/README.md

 # RT

-RT is a novel Decision Transformer approach that enables trajectory stitching by adopting different history length.
+RT is a novel data augmentation algorithm based on the Transformer.

 ## Installation
 We prepared a Dockerfile and bash scripts to set up the environment.